julioCoronetti/AmbientSound/README.md

 ## 🚀 Features

-- Mixing different ambient sounds such as LOFI, Rain and Coffee Shop.
+- Mixing different ambient sounds such as LOFI, Rain, Coffee Shop and much more!
 - Individual volume control for each sound.
 - User-friendly and responsive interface.